Kartik2605/Kartik2605.github.io/_pages/about.md

 - Particle flow simulations with one way coupling and validation
 - Study particle distribution over time in jet flows for size distributions

-**I am currently looking for PhD positions**.
+**I am currently looking for PhD positions (Fall - 2025)**.

 Outside of my academic pursuits, I like to spend time painting.
-I like sketching and in acrylic medium, have also explored madala artform and can find my artworks on my [pinterest](https://pin.it/2c8Ym5D8z) profile.
+I like sketching and in acrylic medium, have also explored madala artform and you can find my artworks on my [pinterest](https://pin.it/2c8Ym5D8z) profile.
-I also like playing musical instruments like the ukulele, tabla, cajon and playing badminton, cricket.
+I also like playing musical instruments like the ukulele, tabla, cajon and also playing sports mostly badminton and cricket.
 I take pride in giving back to community by mentoring jee aspirants & juniors and have been part of NGO [Avanti Fellows](https://www.avantifellows.org/) as a mentor.

 ## Contact Me